Formatting Marks – Nonprinting Characters – Codes

 View video - see how formatting marks work

-Note that the video was made using Word 2003.
+Note that the video below was originally made using Word 2003.
 The formatting marks work the same way in Word 2007 and later versions of Word.
+Information about where to find options for formatting marks in Word 2007 and later versions has been added in the video.
+You will also find that information in written text in this article.

 Visible formatting marks help you keep track of formatting